punz321/Movie-Recommender/README.md

 # Movie-Recommender
 A model that suggests you movies based on your chosen movie.
-This is a very old and small dataset as this project was just made for testing purposes.
+The dataset used in this project is very small as this was made just for testing purposes.
 The dataset mostly includes 90's hollywood movies.

 This project can be accessed [here](https://punzeemovie.streamlit.app/).